MarkXA/nidevconf/content/sessions/willmcneilly.md

 +++
 draft = true
-title = "PiggyPot - Betting on React Native." speaker = "willmcneilly" keynote = false lightning = true sessiontime = "TBC"
+title = "PiggyPot - Betting on React Native" speaker = "willmcneilly" keynote = false lightning = true
+Room = "4"
 +++

 I'd like to propose a talk on how a team of web developers, thanks to React Native, built an app for the iOS platform using the web technologies we know and love.